rahuldaware/titanic-data-analysis/README.md

 # Analysing Titanic Dataset to find connection between various demographic parameters with chance of survival

+  The sinking of the RMS Titanic is one of the most infamous shipwrecks in history.
+On April 15, 1912, during her maiden voyage, the Titanic sank after colliding with an iceberg, killing 1502 out of 2224 passengers and crew.
+This sensational tragedy shocked the international community and led to better safety regulations for ships.

+  One of the reasons that the shipwreck led to such loss of life was that there were not enough lifeboats for the passengers and crew.
+Although there was some element of luck involved in surviving the sinking, some groups of people were more likely to survive than others, such as women, children, and the upper-class.

-This project is data analysis of Titanic passengers and infer some conclusions.
-This project is a part of "Introduction to Data Analysis" course of Data Analyst Nanodegree program from Udacity
+This project focuses on data analysis of Titanic passengers' information and infer some conclusions.
+This project is a part of "Introduction to Data Analysis" course of Data Analyst Nanodegree program from Udacity.

 ## Project Description
 In this project, we try to analyse various factors that affected survival chance from Titanic Disaster.
 All the observations are are available in Jupyter notebook (titanic-data-analysis.ipynb).
 Also the conclusions made from the observations are mentioned below.